triphysics/PLATO/README.md

 1. Tdep_helping_Tools my set of tools I wrote few years back to work with TDEP output files.
 Check README.md inside directory to find out more.

-2. Cophonicity provides a simple way to quantify phonon DOS overlap in a material. see https://en.wikipedia.org/wiki/Cophonicity and reference therein for more details.
-This is been tested with TDEP code but should work with all existing codes.

-3. Atom_Projected_Phonon_Dispersion provies a way to resolve the phonon dispersion in terms of atomic contributions.
+2. Atom_Projected_Phonon_Dispersion provies a way to resolve the phonon dispersion in terms of atomic contributions.